mmaker/draft-zkproof-sigma-protocols/draft-orru-sigma-proofs.md

 --- abstract

-This document describes Sigma protocols, a secure, general-purpose non-interactive zero-knowledge proof of knowledge.
+This document describes Sigma Proofs, which are secure, general-purpose non-interactive zero-knowledge proofs of knowledge.
 Concretely, the scheme allows proving knowledge of a witness, without revealing any information about the undisclosed messages or the signature itself, while at the same time, guarantying soundness of the overall protocols.

 --- middle

 # Introduction

-A Sigma Protocol is a simple zero-knowledge proof of knowledge.
+A Sigma Proof is a simple zero-knowledge proof of knowledge.
-Any sigma protocol must define three objects:
+Any sigma proof must define three objects:

 - A commitment.
 This message is computed by the prover using secret nonces.
 - A challenge, computed using the Fiat-Shamir transformation using a hash function.
 - A response, computed by the prover, which depends on the commitment and the challenge.

-A sigma protocol allows a **prover** to convince a **verifier** of the knowledge of a secret **witness** satisfying a **statement**.
+A sigma proof allows a **prover** to convince a **verifier** of the knowledge of a secret **witness** satisfying a **statement**.

 # Public functions interface

-A non-interactive sigma protocol provides a `prove` and a `verify` public functions.
+A non-interactive sigma proof provides a `prove` and a `verify` public functions.
 It is parametrized by:

 - a `Codec`, which specifies how to encode prover messages for the hash function, and how to extract verifier challenges in the right domain;
 - a `SigmaProtocol`, which specifies an interactive 3-message protocol.